Skip to main content

 • Graph Type: defines the type of graphs that will be within the Panel: Line, Raising average, or BoxPlot

-• Scope Profile: this allows the scope for the graph to be selected based on the panel scope library
+• Scope Profile: this allows the scope for the graph to be selected based on the data set scope library

 • Graph Scope: defines the scope of the graph as explained in the concept section.
 This value is optional and if left blank all series will be shown on the same graph.
 If a graph scope is defined that results in multiple graphs being created the graphs will be tiled horizontally.